apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.13.rst

 The first order of business will be to change the sources list for each system with CloudStack packages.
-This means all management servers, and any hosts that have the KVM agent.
-(No changes should be necessary for hosts that are running VMware or Xen.)
+This means all management servers, and any hosts that have the KVM agent (no changes should be necessary for hosts that are running VMware or Xen.)